-Scholarships

-Scholarships are payments made to support a student's education and can be awarded on the basis of academic or other achievement.
+Scholarships - Las Cruces (NM) Campus and Melbourne (FL) Campus Scholarships are payments made to support a student's education and can be awarded on the basis of academic or other achievement.
 Opportunities for scholarship and grant funding can be found at:

-https://burrell.edu/students/scholarship-and-loan-programs/
+https://burrell.edu/students/office-of-financial-aid/scholarship-and-loan-programs/

 There are institutional scholarships available to students.
 Information about the application process, deadlines, and other information is communicated to the student when the scholarship application and funding are available.
-Available scholarships include:
+Available scholarships (contingent on funding) include:

-- Dr. LLoyd M. Hummer Memorial Scholarship
+- Dr. Lloyd M. Hummer Memorial Scholarship

 - Friends of Military Veterans Annual Scholarship Fund

 - General Scholarship Fund

+- Heart of Medicine Scholarship

+- Mission Impact Scholarship

+- Osteopathic Excellence Fund

 - Pieratt Family Scholarship

+- Tucson Osteopathic Medical Foundations Founder's Scholarship

 - Woody L. Hunt Scholarship

 - Yates Scholarship Fund